Tap to display sub-menu choices,

-For all students applying for SIT scholarships: Please make sure that you provide us with the name and email address of a financial aid officer at your home school.
-That person or office will be emailed a link to a secure web form where they will provide information about your financial aid at your home school.
-Additionally, please also make sure that you electronically sign and date the FERPA (Family Education Rights and Privacy Act) release to enable your home institution to provide us with that information.
+For all students applying for SIT scholarships: Please make sure that you provide us with the name and email address of a financial aid officer at your home school and electronically sign and date the FERPA release included as part of the application process.
+The financial aid officer at your school will be emailed a link to a secure web form where s/he will provide information about your financial aid at your home school.
+Additionally, if you need SIT Study Abroad to share your information with any other party, please sign and date the FERPA (Family Education Rights and Privacy Act) release and return it to the SIT Study Abroad Scholarship and Financial Aid Office.

 If you are a US citizen or permanent resident, you must complete a FAFSA.

 Please note that in order to complete a FAFSA application, you will need a PIN.
 Visit www.pin.ed.gov.